Everything to You Need to Know About the Navel (Belly Button) Piercing

 The belly button piercing (also known as the navel piercing) is one of the most common and popular body piercings today.
 It first gained popularity in the West in 1993 when model Christy Turlington revealed her piercing at a fashion show in London and since then its popularity has continued to increase over the years.

 One reason to choose belly button piercings is that they tend to highlight the abdomen, giving you a sexy look.
 If you’re looking for a piercing to show off your cool and funky side, why not go for a belly button piercing?
-Here’s what you need to know about it.
+Here’s everything you need to know about it.

 What is a Belly Button Piercing?